On dense subalgebras of the singular ideal in groupoid C*-algebras: Groups with the Density Property

-We will now show that abelian groups satisfy the Density Property, and that collections of finite subgroups always belong to $\mathcal{D}_\Gamma$.
-First, we establish a key lemma that unifies the two cases.
+We will now show that \emph{finite-by-nilpotent} groups satisfy the Density Property.
+We also show that any closed conjugation-invariant collection $\mathcal{X}$ of finite (or co-finite) subgroups of an amenable group $\Gamma$ belongs to $\mathcal{D}_\Gamma$.
+Let us establish a key lemma that unifies the cases.